mpicbg-scicomp/tissue_miner/README.md

 For snakemake details see the its [reference](https://bitbucket.org/johanneskoester/snakemake/wiki/Home).

-Although we don not recommend it, you can run each of the tools also separately.
+Although we do not recommend it, you can also run each of the TissueMiner tools separately.
 See [simple_workflow.sh](workflow/simple_workflow.sh) for an example pipeline.

 Support
 =========